Young People and Parents

 There is a host of advice and help available, surrounding a whole range of issues involving young people and young parents

-Our team at the surgery are only too happy to guide you about any of your health care needs; whether it be a GP, receptionist, Nurse, GP Assistant, Advance Nurse Practitioner or Pharmacist
+Our team at the surgery are only too happy to guide you about any of your health care needs; whether it be a GP, Reception / Administrator, Nurse, GP Assistant, Advance Nurse Practitioner, Secretary or Pharmacist

 If you feel you would like some privacy to discuss this whilst at reception please just ask and we can speak with you somewhere more private.
 Alternatively please complete a privacy slip available from reception